Liberal democracy: Origins

-Liberal democracy traces its origins—and its name—to the European 18th-century, also known as the Age of Enlightenment.
+Liberal democracy traces its origins—and its name—to 18th-century Europe, during the Age of Enlightenment.
 At the time, the vast majority of European states were monarchies, with political power held either by the monarch or the aristocracy.
 The possibility of democracy had not been a seriously considered political theory since classical antiquity and the widely held belief was that democracies would be inherently unstable and chaotic in their policies due to the changing whims of the people.
 It was further believed that democracy was contrary to human nature, as human beings were seen to be inherently evil, violent and in need of a strong leader to restrain their destructive impulses.
 Many European monarchs held that their power had been ordained by God and that questioning their right to rule was tantamount to blasphemy.

 These conventional views were challenged at first by a relatively small group of Enlightenment intellectuals, who believed that human affairs should be guided by reason and principles of liberty and equality.
-They argued that all people are created equal and therefore political authority cannot be justified on the basis of "noble blood", a supposed privileged connection to God or any other characteristic that is alleged to make one person superior to others.
+They argued that all people are created equal and therefore political authority cannot be justified on the basis of noble blood, a supposed privileged connection to God or any other characteristic that is alleged to make one person superior to others.
 They further argued that governments exist to serve the people—not vice versa—and that laws should apply to those who govern as well as to the governed (a concept known as rule of law).

 Some of these ideas began to be expressed in England in the 17th century.
 There was renewed interest in Magna Carta, and passage of the Petition of Right in 1628 and Habeas Corpus Act in 1679 established certain liberties for subjects.
 The idea of a political party took form with groups debating rights to political representation during the Putney Debates of 1647.
 After the English Civil Wars (1642–1651) and the Glorious Revolution of 1688, the Bill of Rights was enacted in 1689, which codified certain rights and liberties.
 The Bill set out the requirement for regular elections, rules for freedom of speech in Parliament and limited the power of the monarch, ensuring that, unlike almost all of Europe at the time, royal absolutism would not prevail.
 This led to significant social change in Britain in terms of the position of individuals in society and the growing power of Parliament in relation to the monarch.